 "I do not place too much emphasis on explaining my paintings to an audience.
 Some are obvious, some are ambiguous, and others yet are totally absurdist.
 I do however invite the viewer to explore the visuals, to read the titles, to allow themselves to imagine what they may interpret the painting to be from their own subjectivity".

-A practicing artist since 1987 his works have been acquired by Artbank, the Australian National Gallery Canberra, the Casula Powerhouse Art Centre, Gold Coast Art Gallery, Griffith University, the Museum of Contemporary Art Sydney, as well as numerous regional galleries and private collections throughout the world.
+A practicing artist since 1987 Franck Gohier's artworks have been acquired by Artbank, the Australian National Gallery Canberra, the Casula Powerhouse Art Centre, Gold Coast Art Gallery, Griffith University, the Museum of Contemporary Art Sydney, as well as numerous regional galleries and private collections.

-In 2018 Franck Gohier 's work was celebrated with a major solo retrospective Franck Gohier: a thousand miles from everywhere at the Museum and Art Gallery of the Northern Territory, Darwin.
+In 2018 Franck Gohier's work was celebrated with a major solo retrospective at the Museum and Art Gallery of the Northern Territory (MAGNT), Darwin.